Zeeland Christian School: History

 In a period prior to 1954, some classes were held at Cherry Avenue School and Third Christian Reformed Church.
 In 1954 the school added five classrooms.

 Prior to 1965 the school only included up to junior high school and referred students to Holland Christian High School, the senior high school of Holland Christian School.
-The Zeeland Christian School high school was scheduled to open in 1965.
+The Zeeland Christian School high school was scheduled to open in 1965, but the plans were scrapped.

 The school has a special education program for children with learning disabilities.
 By 2008 it began a 16500 sqft expansion, paying $2 million from a $3 million capital campaign, partly to better accommodate that program.